TSRChapman/LandArchTools-for-Grasshopper-deprecated/README.md

 # LandArch-Tools-for-Grasshopper

-This script is a an amalgamation of tools that I use daily as a Landscape Architect.
+This script is an amalgamation of tools that I use daily as a Landscape Architect.
 Tools include:
 - Interactive topography grading
 - Stair generation